ElliotEckholm/Recycle_ai_Lab/README.md

-# Fastai Image Classification for Wastee Identification
+# Fastai Image Classification for Waste Identification
-* Using FastAI CNN model to classify different types of waste
+Using Fastai CNN model to classify different types of waste

 ## Model is used for the Recycle_ai iOS App
 https://github.com/ElliotEckholm/Recycle_ai